-More than 62,500 fans packed the Citrus Bowl recently to cheer on Orlando City Soccer Club during its home opener, and our Orlando Health Sports Medicine Team was proud to be on the field as their official medical team.
-Central Florida has fully embraced Kaká and his teammates, and we’re all in awe of the athleticism our players display on the field.
+Orlando City Stadium was packed on opening weekend to cheer on Orlando City Soccer Club, and the Orlando Health Sports Medicine team was proud to be on the field as their official medical providers.
+Central Florida has fully embraced the entire team, and we’re all in awe of the athleticism our players display on the field.

 From youth soccer to Major League Soccer, and every level in between, soccer players are susceptible to knee injuries, especially injuries to the anterior cruciate ligament (ACL).
-Even our hometown Lions are not immune, as midfielder Tony Cascio and goalkeeper Tally Hall are both coming off of ACL injuries that they experienced with other Major League Soccer teams last season.
+Even our hometown Lions are not immune, as injuries are inevitable when playing at all levels.

 The ACL is one of four ligaments that helps to stabilize the knee joint.
-Soccer, football, lacrosse and basketball players often tear or sprain their ACL because these sports require a lot of cutting, pivoting, and twisting activities that can make the body more susceptible to these types of injuries.
-Athletes at any level may experience ACL tears or sprains, but there are preventative measures you can take to help avoid these injuries and a lengthy stay on the sidelines.
+Soccer, football, lacrosse and basketball players often tear or sprain their ACL because these sports require a lot of cutting, pivoting and twisting activities that can make the body more susceptible to these types of injuries.

-ACL tears often happen when an athlete lands or plants the foot while he or she is cutting or pivoting, leaving the ACL at greater risk for injury.
-However, a combination of environmental and genetic factors make some people more susceptible to injury.
+ACL tears often happen when an athlete lands or plants the foot while cutting or pivoting, leaving the ACL at greater risk for injury.
+However, a combination of environmental and genetic factors make some people more likely to be injured.
 Some studies have shown that women are more vulnerable to ACL injuries than their male counterparts because they typically have differences in lower extremity alignment, muscular strength and neuromuscular control, which involves the body’s ability to control movement.

-With an ACL tear, athletes often will feel a “pop” in the knee that is often very painful.
-Symptoms typically include decreased range of motion, tenderness, pain or discomfort while walking and swelling in the knee on the first day of the injury.
+With an ACL tear, athletes often will feel a “pop” in the knee that can be very painful.
+Symptoms typically include decreased range of motion, tenderness, pain or discomfort while walking, and swelling in the knee on the first day of the injury.
 If you notice acute swelling, you should seek medical attention as soon as possible.
 Ignoring the swelling and returning to sports or other strenuous activity that puts stress on your knee can increase your risk for further injury.

 Treatment for ACL Injuries

-At Orlando Health Orthopedic Institute, we are also performing some cutting edge ACL surgery techniques.
-In certain situations, we can repair the patient’s own ACL tissue instead of performing a reconstruction using tissue from another area of the patient’s body, as previously described above.
-When possible, these ACL repair techniques may have the advantage of decreasing pain after surgery, decreasing the time necessary to return to all sporting activities, and removing any negative consequences of having to obtain tissue from the patient’s own body to reconstruct the ligament.
+The Orlando Health Sports Medicine team is also performing some leading-edge ACL surgery techniques.
+In certain situations, we can repair the patient’s own ACL tissue instead of performing a reconstruction using tissue from another area of the patient’s body, as just described.
+When possible, these ACL repair techniques may have the advantage of decreasing pain after surgery, decreasing the time necessary to return to all sporting activities and removing any negative consequences of having to obtain tissue from the patient’s own body to reconstruct the ligament.

-Depending on your lifestyle, activity level, and other injuries involving the knee joint, we may actually suggest that an operation is not the best option.
+Depending on your lifestyle, activity level and other injuries involving the knee joint, we may actually suggest that an operation is not the best option.
 We typically call people in this category “ACL copers,” because they are able to continue their normal activities without an ACL reconstruction or repair.
-They instead undergo physical therapy to maintain proper knee function.
+Instead, they undergo physical therapy to maintain proper knee function.

 How to Help Prevent ACL Injuries

-When it comes to an ACL tear, prevention is the best treatment.
+When it comes to an ACL tear, prevention is the best approach.
 Athletes need to follow a sport-specific warm-up protocol before they compete.
-This helps to get blood flowing in your joints and muscles before a game and prepares the body for the stress of participating in certain activities.
+This helps increase blood flow to your joints and muscles before a game, and prepares the body for the stress of participating in certain activities.
 You also can practice different drills to help yourself develop good mechanics and proper alignment that protects your knees.
 This includes making sure you always move with your knees directly over your feet when you jump, land and stop.
-You also should do muscle-building workouts to develop more strength and balance in your core, hips, thighs, and knees which can provide more support during athletic movements.
+You also should do muscle-building workouts to develop more strength and balance in your core, hips, thighs and knees, which can provide more support during athletic movements.

 Many sports also have injury prevention programs.
-For example, FIFA, the governing body that oversees international professional soccer, created a complete warm-up routine called the 11+ program, which promotes better neuromuscular control of the knee to help prevent injuries.
+For example, the Fédération Internationale de Football Association (FIFA), the governing body that oversees international professional soccer, created a complete warm-up routine called the 11+ program, which promotes better neuromuscular control of the knee to help prevent injuries.
 I encourage soccer players to follow this protocol and consider working with an experienced strength and conditioning coach to help improve mechanics and correct poor movement patterns.
-At Orlando Health Orthopedic Institute, we are also performing cutting edge research to evaluate movement patterns in youth athletes with the goal of preventing injuries and improving performance.
+The Orlando Health Sports Medicine team is also performing innovative research to evaluate movement patterns in youth athletes with the goal of preventing injuries and improving performance.